SSHFS: Mount Remote File Systems on Linux & Windows

 • ubuntu@131.153.240.35 is the remote user and host.

-Mounting remote file system using net use command
+Mounting remote file system using net use command.

 The output of the command informs of a successful connection.

-Step 2: View the Mounted Device(s)
+Step 2: View Mounted Device(s)

 To view the currently mounted disks through SSHFS, run: